Active travel

 If your child is under 10 years old:

-• always supervise them closely and hold their hand when walking across roads or driveways
+- always supervise them closely and hold their hand when walking across roads or driveways

 If your child is over 10 years old:

-See safety around cars for more information.
+See road rules and active transport for more information.